University of Pennsylvania Center for East Asian Studies presents:

 Six synchronous sessions via Zoom: June 21 (M), 22 (T), 24 (Th), 28 (M), 29 (T), and July 1 (Th), 2021

-Each day's programming will have lectures and discussions in the mornings, 9am-12pm EDT, followed by group work, discussions, and workshop activities in the afternoons 1-3pm EDT.
+Each day's programming consisted of lectures and discussions in the mornings, 9am-12pm EDT, followed by group work, discussions, and workshop activities in the afternoons 1-3pm EDT.

-There will also be an orientation day on the morning of Saturday, May 22, and a follow-up session in fall 2021 date and time TBA
+There was an orientation day on the morning of Saturday, May 22, and a follow-up session in fall 2021 date and time TBA

 Designed to deepen your knowledge of China, Japan, Korea, this course will encourage teaching and learning about East Asia’s political, social, and cultural history.
 Each session is built around a content speaker and group discussion, making the seminar perfect for K-12 teachers of World History, World Cultures, Geography, Economics, Language and Language Arts, Literature, Visual and Performing Arts.
 Offered to educators in states in the Pitt NCTA region: Alabama, Delaware, Illinois, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Ohio, Pennsylvania, West Virginia.
 K-12 educators may apply for more than one NCTA summer seminar but may only participate in one of these seminars offered by the Pitt NCTA.

 - Foundations: Confucianism, Buddhism and Buddhist art in context

 - Early Chinese civilization: Han, Tang and Song Dynasties